ldjohn/demoSetups/README.md

 # demoSetups

    This project houses a few regularly used install scripts for tests and demos.
-   This script sets up docker and docker-compose and deploys nginx as a front end for the swagger pet store image.
+   This script sets up docker and docker-compose and deploys nginx with certs as a front end for the swagger pet store image.

+   Below, you will also be shown how to install the deep packet inspection certificate from the firewall on the perimeter, to secure the traffic to ad from the internet.

    More about the swagger image here: https://petstore.swagger.io/

 ## Setup Instructions for petstore.io